subhranshuchoudhury/subhranshuchoudhury/README.md

 - 👋 Hi, I’m Subhranshu Choudhury.
 - 👀 I’m interested in Programming & ethical hacking.
-- 🌱 I’m currently learning c, java, sql, python.
+- 🌱 I’m currently learning 😂.
 - 📫 Reach at +918249587552.
 - 🔨 Working on different type of projects.
 - 😈 Punish the Evil.